-Nashville has many hospitals which provide excellent care.
+Nashville has many hospitals that provide excellent care.
 The ones listed are the closest ones to Lipscomb.
 If you are having a life-threatening emergency, call 911.

 When should I go to the emergency room?

-Have your health insurance card with you, and know what services your insurance provides.
+Have your health insurance card with you and know what services your insurance provides.
 The phone number on the back of your card will let you know of preferred facilities and providers.
 If you are transported to a hospital by ambulance, you will be charged.
-This is not a free service of the community.
-Length of ER visits can vary from two to eight hours.
+This is not a free service.
+The length of ER visits can vary from two to eight hours.
 Consider visiting a walk-in clinic (listed below).
 This will allow an ER's doctors and nurses to concentrate on the clients who have life-threatening issues.